LGBTQ Parenting 101: Part 1 of 2, Learning the Terms

 Terms:

-Sex refers to anatomy – male, female, or intersex – assigned at birth based on reproductive organs
+Sex assigned at birth refers to anatomy – male, female, or intersex – assigned at birth based on reproductive organs

 Gender / gender identity refers to one’s identity or concept of themselves on a broad spectrum ranging from male to female